Last Updated On August 16th, 2018

 If you’re looking for an alternative to Leesa that may help support a large frame while still offering plenty of comfort and bounce, I recommend trying out the Ghostbed Mattress, at least for its 101-night trial.
 The likelihood is that you will not be disappointed.

-The Leesa Mattress attempts to solve the problem of finding the perfect bed for different sleeping positions and body types.
-It can be difficult for couples, especially, to find a bed that each partner finds comfortable.
-However, the Leesa Mattress may be one of the best choices to meet the needs of both partners.
+The Leesa attempts to solve the problem of finding the perfect mattress for different sleeping positions and body types.
+This can be difficult to achieve for couples, especially to find a bed that each partner finds comfortable.
+However, based on my own sleep trial and findings, the Leesa Mattress may be one of the best choices to meet the needs of both partners.

-Leesa’s not only a socially-conscious brand by donating time and products to those in need, but more importantly it’s extremely focused on helping you sleep better.
-By using quality materials like Avena foam, the mattress provides support, cooling technology, and ultimate comfort to a broad range of sleepers.
+Leesa’s not only a socially-conscious brand by donating time and products to those in need, but more importantly, it’s incredibly focused on helping you sleep better.
+By using quality materials like Avena® foam, the mattress provides support, cooling technology, and ultimate comfort to a broad range of sleepers.
+The adaptive feel contours and support gloriously throughout the night.
+It’s been a hot summer, and I can safely say the cooling properties this one provides is working fine too.

 Shopping for the perfect mattress may become much easier if you decide to take a chance with the Leesa mattress.
 The right purchase can leave you feeling more comfortable through the night, allowing you to sleep longer and without disturbances, helping you get up in the morning with fewer aches, pains, and stiffness.